Keep a Watchful Eye on Keiki to Prevent Injuries at Home

 • Have a fire extinguisher and learn how to properly use it.

-“The most important thing to remember is supervision,” stresses Dr. Michael Sia, Department of Pediatrics chairman at Kapiolani.
+“The most important thing to remember is supervision,” stresses Dr. Michael Sia, a pediatrician at Kapiolani.

 “Bottom line: Keep your home child-proofed until your child is old enough to understand the hazards you are trying to protect them from,” Sia says.
 “Watchfulness is your best defense.”